 B. The school can make use of the broadcast media to publicize its nondiscriminatory policy to all the segments of the general community served by the school.
 If this method is chosen out of the 3 methods for the purpose of publicity, then the school must provide the required documentation that satisfies the purpose of publicity.

 C. The school may display a notice of its racially nondiscriminatory policy on its primary publicly accessible Internet homepage at all times during its tax year.
 The notice that is made public by this process is acceptable.
 In case if the school does not possess its own website but only has some related webpages on a website, then it can display its racially nondiscriminatory policy on the landing page of that website to satisfy the publicity requirement.

 Facilities and programs - Every program and facility run by the school must reflect the programs and facilities conducted abide by the racial nondiscriminatory policy.

-Scholarship and loan programs - Scholarships and other benefits offered for the applicants and the students must be provided based on a racially nondiscriminatory basis.
+S6cholarship and loan programs - Scholarships and other benefits offered for the applicants and the students must be provided based on a racially nondiscriminatory basis.
 The availability of these benefits must be made public throughout the general community served by the school.